rafael-c-alexandre/project-sec/README.md

 The HA should return the correct answer from the quorum of responses from the correct servers even though an error will be returned from the byzantine server

-#### Case 11.
+#### Case 5 - stage 2.
 Byzantine server always responds that the report is proven when a proof is submited

 For this test case, start 3 correct servers and 1 byzantine server in mode 5 with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.
 After the users stabilize by proving each others' locations, start an HA client using the command file **correct_behaviour_ha.txt**.